weidai11/cryptopp/Readme.txt

 are also included.

 To compile Crypto++ with MSVC, open  "cryptest.sln" (for MSVC 2005 - 2015)
-or "cryptest.dsw" (for MSVC 6 and MSVC .NET 2003) workspace file and build one or more of the following projects:
+or "cryptest.dsw" (for MSVC 6 - MSVC .NET 2003) workspace file and build
+one or more of the following projects:

 cryptdll - This builds the DLL.
 Please note that if you wish to use Crypto++